GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

   where _n_ is the number of the tab in the set.
   Use for sets that mostly ask users to submit a response.
 - `sample`: creates the label `Sample n`.
-  Use for sets composed mostly of think-and-checks.
+  Use for sets composed mostly of [think-and-checks](#think-and-checks).
 - `bare`: creates the label `n`
   Use for larger sets where horizontal space is limited.

 ## Question anatomy and parameters
-An unanswered self-assessment question includes four components:
+A self-assessment question includes four components:
 - An optional **stimulus** that appears at the top of the question and provides any information needed to respond to the question.
   Stimuli may be text, media, or a combination.